kanechew/Political-Contributions-Tracker/README.md

 Each line of this file contain these fields:
 * Recipient of the contribution (or `cmte_id` from the input file)
+* Date of the contribution (or `transaction_date` from the input file)
+* Median of contributions received by recipient on that date.
+* Total number of transactions received by recipient on that date
+* Total amount of contributions received by recipient on that date

+Note:
-* Date of the contribution (or `transaction_dt` from the input file) median of contributions received by recipient on that date.
-Median calculations should be rounded to the whole dollar (drop anything below $.50 and round anything from $.50 and up to the next dollar) total number of transactions received by recipient on that date total amount of contributions received by recipient on that date
+* Median and Total amount of contributions should be rounded to the whole dollar (drop anything below $.50 and round anything from $.50 and up to the next dollar)

 ### Differences between first and second output files
 Unlike the first output file, the second output file have lines sorted alphabetical by recipient and then chronologically by date.